colhountech/AcrylicUI/README.md

     * Support for Custom TitleBars and Borderless WindowPanels
     * Support for Borderless Windows Snapping
     * Support for Borderless Windows 11 Snap Layout Popups (Hack)
-    * Support for .NET 5 and greater (No depenedency on .Net Full Framwork)
+    * Support for .NET Core (No depenedency on .Net Full Framwork)
     * Is active

 This is clearly a Work In Progress and should not be considered production ready.

 There is a clear path of the work to be done to migrate all relevant Controls from DarkUI to AcrylicUI.

-My Focus is supporting my own projects and I migrate Control based on my personal priority.
+My Focus is supporting my own projects and I migrate Controls based on my personal priority.

 Feel free to offer support and assistance, or better still raise a pull request and message me on twitter https://twitter.com/colhountech